 - A warning saying the battery is not charging does not show up.

-Before diagnosing your laptop charging circuit’s problem, you must first test the charger using a multimeter.
+Before diagnosing your laptop charging circuit’s problem, one of the basic laptop charging port repair is you must first test the charger using a multimeter.
 If the charger functions, the issue lies somewhere else.
 If the charger isn’t working, you’ll need to replace it, and hopefully, it will resolve your issue.

 Your battery is not working if the battery circuit is not supplying it with the proper voltage.
 In the case where the battery circuit isn’t providing the battery with the necessary voltage, the problem might be your charging circuit.